5 Elements of Perfect Product Messaging

 Digging deep into your target audience will help your marketing team in several ways.
 It will help you craft messaging that connects with your ideal customer and develop engaging content using the right tone.

 Where do you find the information that helps you develop your ICP and personas?
-Look at data.
+Look at the data.
 Dig into sales data and identify those companies that contribute most to your revenue.
 Those are likely the type of companies you want to target.

-Understand Pain Points
+2. Understand Pain Points

 Digging deep means looking beyond the surface to the triggers underneath.
 Some specific examples of root problems are: